WANGARIJOYCE/Assessing-Variant-Calling-Pipelines-Mini-Project/README.md

 # Assessing-Variant-Calling-Pipelines-Mini-Project
 ## Overview
-This mini-project involves Assessing various variant calling pipelines inorder to come up with an optimized/standardized variant calling pipeline for analyzing insect and pathogen data.
+This mini-project involves assessing various variant calling pipelines inorder to come up with an optimized/standardized variant calling pipeline for analyzing insect and pathogen data.

 ## Contributors